sindresorhus/execa/docs/shell.md

 - Slower, because of the additional shell interpretation.
 - Unsafe, potentially allowing [command injection](https://en.wikipedia.org/wiki/Code_injection#Shell_injection) (see the [escaping section](escaping.md#shells)).

+In almost all cases, plain JavaScript is a better alternative to shells.
+The [following page](bash.md) shows how to convert Bash into JavaScript.

 ## Specific shell

 ```js